 The department of People, Organizations and Negotiations consists of more than 30 permanent faculty members including Professors with a research mission, Professors of practice, Postdocs, and PhD students, in the area of Human Resource Management, Organizational Behavior, Leadership, International Negotiation, Mediation, and Conflict Management.
 The PON department also hosts a wide range of adjuncts and visiting professors.

 The department is in charge of two Majors in the Grande Ecole Program:

-This track aims to give students the necessary knowledge and tools in Organizational Behavior, Human Resource Management and Organizational Design.
-This track prepares students for careers in HRM departments and people management.
+The Managing People and Organizations major aims to give students the necessary knowledge and skills in Organizational Behavior, and Human Resource Management.
+Examples of courses are Strategic HRM, HRM Analytics, Managing Teams, and Strategic Talent Acquisition and Development.
+In doing so, the major prepares students for careers in HRM departments and People Management.

-The Intercultural track aims at helping students to develop the Cultural Intelligence that they will need to succeed in their international internships, study at home and abroad and their future careers where managing diversity will be a key competence.
-Examples of courses: Understanding Cultural Diversity, Managing Cultural Diversity in Vivo.
+The Intercultural Competencies track aims at helping students to develop the Cultural Intelligence that they will need to succeed in their education (both at home and abroad), their international internships, and their future careers where managing diversity will be a key competence.
+Examples of courses include Understanding Cultural Diversity, and Managing Cultural Diversity in Vivo.

 A second pillar concerns research in organizational studies, including topics such as creativity management, teamwork and team learning, communication, social networks, ethical decision-making, leadership, organizational and individual identity, employees’ work behaviors, the gender gap in the labor market and workforce diversity.